Special Educational Needs at Richard Clarke and Equality, Diversity and Vulnerable Groups

 What are special educational needs?

-Richard Clarke First School is committed to an enjoyable and inclusive education which offers all pupils the chance to succeed, regardless of ability, SEN or disability.
-There is a commitment to quality dyslexia friendly teaching in every classroom.
-Additional support is available when required.
-When provided, it is with the intention of increasing access to the curriculum by removing barriers, raising attainment, encouraging ambition and improving attitudes.
+Richard Clarke First School is committed to an enjoyable and inclusive education which offers all pupils the chance to succeed, regardless of ability.
+There is a commitment to meet the diverse needs of every child in every classroom, this includes children that fall within the four areas of need outlined in the SEND Code of Practice (2015).
+Additional support is provided when required with the intention of increasing access to the curriculum by removing barriers, raising attainment, encouraging ambition and improving skills.

 What should I do if I think my child may have special educational needs?